codechappie/codechappie/README.md

 ## ⚡ Hi there 👋

-I'm CodeChappie, a Front-end Developer 🚀 from Peru.
-Currently, I'm working on NTTDATA 👨🏽‍💻 and Front-end Team member 👨🏽‍💼[@faztcommunity](https://github.com/faztcommunity/).
+I'm CodeChappie, a Front-end Developer.
+Currently, I'm working on Earth 👨🏽‍💻 and Front-end Team member 👨🏽‍💼[@faztcommunity](https://github.com/faztcommunity/).
 I look forward to absorb knowledge🧠,gain experience👨‍🏭, collaborate🤝 and build amazing products 🏭for the world🌍!
 Besides programming, I enjoy watching tv series and traveling.

 ### 🧍 Talking about Personal Stuffs: